atticus-sullivan/cluttealtex/README.md

   included in texlive.
 - avoid cluttering your project directory with aux files
 - watch input files and automatically rebuild on change
-- run makindex, makeglossaries, BibTeX, biber if requested
+- run makindex, BibTeX, biber if requested
+- configure manual glossaries with the --glossaries option